ESA-PhiLab/Repo-Template/README.md

-├── scripts/            # utility scripts and entry points ├── tests/              # unit and integration tests ├── docs/               # documentation (Sphinx, MkDocs, GitHub Pages) └── examples/           # usage examples and demos
+├── scripts/            # utility scripts and entry points ├── tests/              # unit and integration tests ├── docs/               # documentation (Sphinx, MkDocs, GitHub Pages) │   ├── index.html      # main documentation page
+│   ├── images/         # documentation assets (images,..)
+└── examples/           # usage examples and demos
 ```

+The `docs/` directory contains the project's documentation website with comprehensive information about the project, including:
+- Project overview and goals
+- Installation and setup instructions
+- Usage examples and tutorials
+- API documentation
+- Links to related resources and publications
+- Team and contributor information

 ## 📄 License
 This project is licensed under the **CC BY-NC-ND 4.0** license.
 See the [LICENSE](./LICENSE) file or read more at [creativecommons.org](https://creativecommons.org/licenses/by-nc-nd/4.0/).